Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 ### 5.4.9 CPU Control Group

 The instructions in this group (Table 5-10) act upon the CPU control and status registers or perform other functions that do not fit into any of the other instruction groups.
 There are three instructions used for returning from an interrupt or trap service routine.
-Return from Nonmaskable Interrupt (REIN) and Return from Interrupt (RETI) are used in interrupt modes 0, 1, and 2 to pop the Program Counter from the stack and manipulate the Interrupt Mask reqister, or to signal a reset to Z8400 Family peripherals.
+Return from Nonmaskable Interrupt (REIN) and Return from Interrupt (RETI) are used in interrupt modes 0, 1, and 2 to pop the Program Counter from the stack and manipulate the Interrupt Mask register, or to signal a reset to Z8400 Family peripherals.
 The Return from Interrupt Long (RETIL) instruction pops a 4-byte program status from the System stack, and is used in interrupt mode 3 and trap processing.

 Two of these instructions are not privileged: No Operation (NOP) and Purge Cache (PCACHE).
 The remaining instructions are privileged.